technofocus-pte/fortifydatasecpurvwdepth/Lab Guides/Lab-03/Lab 3 – Working with Sensitivity Labels-TF-v9July2025.md

     ![A screenshot of a computer AI-generated content may be incorrect.](./media/image31.png)

-18. Enter the following information into the encryption settings:
+18. Scroll down and enter the following information into the encryption settings:

     - Assign permissions now or let users decide?: **Assign permissions now**